 In fluid mechanics and heat transfer, there are different classifications of fluid flows according to the different aspects.
 One of these classifications is the natural flow and the forced flow of fluids.
 According to this difference, the calculation method and approach change both for fluid mechanics and heat transfer.
+So, you will learn the difference between the forced flow vs. natural flow.

 What is Natural Flow?